jskufca/DS241_bikes_2021/src/README.md

 # DS241_bikes_2021

+I(Mark) would highly recommend only using the team 1 mappings-cleaned.Rmd

 Bikeshare and demographics analysis F2021

 The whole class will be "owners" of this repository, though we will manage carefully.